Afrikaner Weerstandsbeweging: During the end of apartheid

 In 1988, the AWB was beset by scandal when claims that Terre'Blanche had had an affair with journalist Jani Allan surfaced.
-In July 1989, Cornelius Lottering, a member of a breakaway AWB group Orde van die Dood (Order of the Dead), attempted to assassinate Allan by placing a bomb outside her Sandton apartment.
+In July 1989, Cornelius Lottering, a member of a breakaway AWB group Orde van die Dood (Order of Death), attempted to assassinate Allan by placing a bomb outside her Sandton apartment.
 Nick Broomfield's 1991 documentary The Leader, His Driver and the Driver's Wife claimed that Terre'Blanche had sex with Allan, a claim she denied.
 This led to Allan taking libel proceedings against the documentary broadcaster Channel 4 in 1992 at the London High Court.
 During the trial, several transcripts of their alleged unconventional sexual positions appeared in the South African and British press.
 Terre'Blanche also submitted a sworn statement to the London court denying that he had had an affair with Allan.
 Although the judge found that Channel 4's allegations had not defamed Allan, he did not rule on whether or not there had been an affair.
+In November 1993, the AWB signed a solidarity pact with the Inkatha Freedom Party, with the AWB providing the IFP with military training and agreeing that "Boer and Zulu would fight together for freedom and land should they be confronted by a common enemy".

+Between 24 and 27 April 1994, AWB members committed a series of four bombings in Johannesburg, Pretoria and Germiston in an attempt to disrupt the multi-racial elections.
+A total of 20 people were killed and 46 were injured.
+In the aftermath of the election, 36 AWB members were arrested in connection with the bombings.
+Nine men were convicted on charges relating to the bombing in 1996.
+In 1999, amnesty was granted to ten men tied to the bombings by the Truth and Reconciliation Commission.

+On 28 April 1994, members of the AWB beat up African-American reporter Michael Allen of The New York Times while covering an AWB mobilization in Rustenburg.
+Despite the fact that the reporter was punched and kicked by several members of the AWB, his injuries were not serious.